 As I mentioned above, you don’t need to rely on technical skills to use an LLM or many other generative AI models.
 That said, those who develop their “soft” skills will be the most productive.
 For example:

 Generative AI is already transforming the way we work.
-If you’re a white-collar worker, the chances are that it will have an impact on your industry or role.
+If you’re a white-collar worker, the chances are that it's going to have an impact on your industry or role in 2024.

 Even if you won’t necessarily be replaced by AI, you might be replaced by somebody with superior AI skills.
 Getting to grips with AI tools now will help you to futureproof your career by making you more productive.
 If you haven’t already, try using ChatGPT and other models and see how they can help you in your role, following these tips.